Parthenogenesis: In humans

-In 1955, Helen Spurway, a geneticist specializing in the reproductive biology of the guppy (Poecilia reticulata), claimed that parthenogenesis may occur (though very rarely) in humans, leading to so-called "virgin births".
+In 1955, the geneticist Helen Spurway who had studied the reproductive biology of the guppy (Poecilia reticulata), claimed that parthenogenesis may rarely occur in humans, leading to so-called "virgin births".
 This created some sensation among her colleagues and the lay public alike.
 Sometimes an embryo may begin to divide without fertilization, but it cannot fully develop on its own; so while it may create some skin and nerve cells, it cannot create others (such as skeletal muscle) and becomes a type of benign tumor called an ovarian teratoma.
-Spontaneous ovarian activation is not rare and has been known about since the 19th century.
-Some teratomas can even become primitive fetuses (fetiform teratoma) with imperfect heads, limbs, and other structures, but are non-viable.

 In 1995, there was a reported case of partial human parthenogenesis; a boy was found to have some of his cells (such as white blood cells) lacking any genetic content from his father.
 Scientists believe that an unfertilized egg began to self-divide but then had some (but not all) of its cells fertilized by a sperm cell; this must have happened early in development, as self-activated eggs quickly lose their ability to be fertilized.
 The unfertilized cells eventually duplicated their DNA, boosting their chromosomes to 46.
 When the unfertilized cells hit a developmental block, the fertilized cells took over and developed that tissue.
-The boy had asymmetrical facial features and learning difficulties but was otherwise healthy.
+The boy had asymmetrical facial features and learning difficulties, but was otherwise healthy.
 This would make him a parthenogenetic chimera (a child with two cell lineages in his body).
-While over a dozen similar cases have been reported since then (usually discovered after the patient demonstrated clinical abnormalities), there have been no scientifically confirmed reports of a non-chimeric, clinically healthy human parthenote (i.e. produced from a single, parthenogenetic-activated oocyte).
+While over a dozen similar cases have since been reported, there have been no confirmed reports of a non-chimeric, clinically healthy human parthenote, i.e., produced from a single, parthenogenetic-activated oocyte.